 Retail & Grocery Donations

-America’s dumpsters should not be better fed than its people.
+America’s dumpsters should not be better fed than its people.-Dan Glickman

-Just because a product is not sell-able, that doesn’t mean it is not useable.
-Through our Grocery Rescue program, partner agencies rescue non-sell-able product and give it a home.
+Just because a product is not sellable doesn’t mean it is not useable.
+Through our Grocery Rescue program, our network partners rescue non-sellable product and give it a home.
 These products provide food pantry visitors with fresh foods that are nutritious, but sometimes more difficult to afford.

-In 2016, we facilitated partnerships between 65 stores and 27 of our partner agencies to rescue 5.8 million pounds of food!
+In 2021, we facilitated partnerships between 80 stores and 44 of our network partners to rescue 9 million pounds of food!

-Montana Food Bank Network monitors partner agencies and provides food safety training to make sure that food is kept safe for consumption.
-Additionally, partner agencies are specially trained to know how long a product can be consumed past its sell-by date.
+Montana Food Bank Network monitors network partners and provides food safety training to make sure that the food is kept safe for consumption.
+Additionally, network partners are specially trained to know how long a product can be consumed past its sell-by date.

 - Produce, meat, beverages, bakery, dairy, dry food, deli and prepared foods and non-food items such as hygiene products, pet food, etc.

 - We cannot accept recalled products, spoiled food, products without ingredients lists, or perishables returned by a customer.

-- Albertsons, Smith’s, Walmart, Sam’s Club, Loaf ‘N Jug, Target, Cash & Carry, and Costco.
+- Albertsons, Smith’s, Walmart, Sam’s Club, Loaf ‘N Jug, Reynolds Market, Target, US Foods, Costco and WinCo.

-To start a program, or for more information contact Stephanie Stratton, Chief Programs Officer.
+To start a program, or for more information contact Eric Luongo, Agency Resource Coordinator.